Darryl Talley

-Darryl Victor Talley (born July 10, 1960) is an American former professional football player who was an outside linebacker in the National Football League (NFL) for 14 seasons during the 1980s and 1990s.
+Darryl Victor Talley (born July 10, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL) for 14 seasons during the 1980s and 1990s.
 He played college football for West Virginia University, and was recognized as an All-American.
 Talley played professionally for the Buffalo Bills, Atlanta Falcons and Minnesota Vikings of the NFL, and played in four Super Bowls with the Bills.

 College career

 Talley played college football at West Virginia University.
 Many college programs were pushed away from him, because he played fullback and linebacker at Shaw High School in East Cleveland, never settling on either position.
 He also missed his last seven high school games with a broken ankle.

 Talley was a starter from 1979 to 1982 and led the Mountaineers to the Peach Bowl in 1981 and the 1982 Gator Bowl in 1982.
 Against Pitt, he intercepted Dan Marino to set up a Mountaineer field goal and blocked a punt and returned it for a touchdown.
 As a senior in 1982, he was selected as West Virginia's third-ever consensus All-American.
 He started the season off with a win over Oklahoma and was named WVU's season MVP and was named All-American.
 He also played in the 1983 Hula Bowl.